Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Fluctuations of the rate of escape

 Theorem \ref{theo:rescp} directly follows from the Girsanov formula, the replacement trick from Section \ref{ssec:existvariance} and the deviation inequality.

 The strategy to obtain Theorem \ref{theo:diffrate} is the same as in \cite{kn:hype}.
 It very much relies on the expression of the derivative of the variance at a fixed time as a correlation as in (\ref{eq:gir1}), and the Central Limit Theorem \ref{theo:clt}.

+The proof of Theorem \ref{theo:c1rate} exploits the Girsanov formula in a more direct way in combination with the representation formula (\ref{eq:magic}) for the rate of escape.
+It does not use the C.L.T.